Omar8921/cats-and-dogs-image-segmentation/README.md

 ### Dataset

-The dataset is hosted on Kaggle and can be found here:
+The dataset is hosted on my Kaggle account and can be found here:

 https://www.kaggle.com/datasets/omaralmadani/oxford-iiit-pet-preprocessed-for-segmentation